Skip to main content

 This coastline, home to Brazil’s richest blue carbon ecosystems, is central to the country’s ambition under its Nationally Determined Contribution (NDC) and the 30×30 commitment to protect 30% of land and sea by 2030.
 Yet, realizing these national and global goals depends on the ability of local governments and traditional communities to plan, manage, and finance climate action where it matters most.

 Rare catalyzes solutions and connects local actors—community leaders, municipal authorities, and research institutions—to co-manage mangrove ecosystems, design Climate Action Plans, and pilot innovative, behavior-centered approaches.
-Through this collaborative model, Rare Brazil advances locally led climate resilience, aligning conservation and development goals to protect globally significant ecosystems while improving well-being and governance across the Amazon Coast.
+Through this collaborative model, Rare advances locally led climate resilience, aligning conservation and development goals to protect globally significant ecosystems while improving well-being and governance across the Amazon Coast.

 4 Initiatives for Frontline Communities

-Crab Processing Facility – Ucides House
+Crab processing facility - Ucides House

-People-Centered AI for Coastal Resilience
+People-centered AI for Coastal Resilience

 Sustainable Oyster Value Chains

-Catalyzing Sustainable Oyster Value Chains Aquavilla
+Catalyzing Sustainable Oyster Value Chains

-Along the Amazon Coast, the Association of Aquaculture Producers from Vila Lauro Sodré (Aquavilla) sustains a living model of blue bioeconomy rooted in community knowledge, innovation, and stewardship.
-Located within the federally protected Mãe Grande de Curuçá Extractive Reserve, Aquavilla cultivates oysters in balance with nature.
+Along Brazil’s Amazon Coast, the Association of Aquaculture Producers from Vila Lauro Sodré (Aquavila) embodies a living model of blue bioeconomy rooted in traditional knowledge, innovation, and stewardship.
+Located within the federally protected Mãe Grande de Curuçá Extractive Reserve, Aquavila cultivates oysters in balance with nature — protecting breeding areas, maintaining the biological base of oyster reproduction, and distributing sustainable seeds to other producers across Pará and beyond.

 Why it matters